rejeep/evm/README.md

 modifications for the new version.
 Also add the new version to the [Travis configuration](/.travis.yml).

-### Adding precompiled binary
+### Adding Travis binary

-If you want to contribute a precompiled binary, these instructions will help.
+If you want to contribute a Travis binary, these instructions will help.

-#### Linux

 * Install [Vagrant](https://www.vagrantup.com/)